Please read before booking our Saunas:

 Phones can also be damaged by the sauna, and if they overheat can be dangerous, so do not take them in.
 It is also nice to switch off from the online world and enjoy nature.
 You can always give the farm number to relatives so you can be contacted in an emergency,

 Be aware that surfaces can become wet and slippery, caused by water, ice or snow.
+We recommend that you hold the hand rails as you enter the water to prevent slipping.

 Always behave in a respectful manner towards other sauna users.